ConstantineLignos/MORSEL/README.md

 MORSEL's behavior is largely specified via the parameter file specified on the command line.
 Here is a description of the parameters used.
-For sensible defaults, see `params/conservative.txt`.
+For sensible defaults for smaller vocabularies (e.g., the Brown corpus) see `params/dev.txt`.
+The conservative and aggressive parameters used for Morpho Challenge data are available in the `/params` folder as well.
 Some of these parameters are difficult to understand without understanding the learning algorithm.
 I recommend you look at the following papers:

 [A rule-based unsupervised morphology learning framework](http://lignos.org/papers/Lignos_etal_MC2009.pdf).
 Constantine Lignos, Erwin Chan, Mitchell P. Marcus, and Charles Yang